syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/ColumnTypes.md

 ### Setting mask format

-At runtime, we can copy or paste the entries of `GridMaskColumn`.
+At runtime, you can copy or paste the entries of `GridMaskColumn`.
 The entries that are copied can be specified whether to include literals using the [GridMaskColumn.MaskFormat](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridMaskColumn.html#Syncfusion_WinForms_DataGrid_GridMaskColumn_MaskFormat) property.
-By default `GridMaskColumn.MaskFormat` is set to `ClipModes.IncludeLiterals`, To get rid off the literals in the formatted string you can set [GridMaskColumn.MaskFormat](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridMaskColumn.html#Syncfusion_WinForms_DataGrid_GridMaskColumn_MaskFormat) as `ClipModes.ExcludeLiterals`.
+By default `GridMaskColumn.MaskFormat` is set to `ClipModes.IncludeLiterals`, To get rid of the literals in the formatted string you can set [GridMaskColumn.MaskFormat](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridMaskColumn.html#Syncfusion_WinForms_DataGrid_GridMaskColumn_MaskFormat) as `ClipModes.ExcludeLiterals`.

 {% tabs %}
 {% highlight c# %}